 Based on the discussion it can be summarized as follows: First, Farmers' understanding of the procedures for filing KUR in the Agriculture sector, rights and obligations and sanctions for violations, and the management of the KUR fund in the Agriculture sector, which they obtained on average were quite good.

-Second, Besides, the results of the study showed that there are differences in communication patterns, communication behavior, and the use of media types, causing farmers' understanding of the Agricultural sector's KUR program to be different among them.
+Second, In addition, the results of the study showed that there are differences in communication patterns, communication behavior, and the use of media types, causing farmers' understanding of the Agricultural sector's KUR program to be different them.
 These differences, especially in terms of communication patterns, communication behavior, and the use of media types that farmers choose.
-Besides, this is influenced by other factors that were not observed in this study, namely the presence of more passive farmers and their level of activity as farmers.
+In addition, this is influenced by other factors which not observed in this study, namely the presence of farmers who are more passive and their level of activity as farmers.

 Relationship between communication patterns, individual characteristics of farmers, communication behavior, and the use of various types of media, with the largest average percentage of each factor in the category sufficiently describing the condition of farmers in Tanggamus District who are indicated to have a good understanding.
-To increase farmer understanding, farmer communication behavior should be improved by optimizing the existence of interpersonal media, mass media, and group media that can be accessed by farmers to seek and convey related KUR.